elusivecodes/FrostDateTime/README.md

 **Get Day Of Year**

-Get the day of the year in current timeZone.
+Get the day of the year in current time zone.

 The `dayOfYear` returned will be between *0* and *365*.